cap-js/docs/about/index.md

 ### Hexagonal Archictecture

-CAP's agnostic services design is very much in line with the goals of [hexagonal architecture](https://en.wikipedia.org/wiki/Hexagonal_architecture_(software)) or [clean architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html), and actually give you exactly what these are aiming for: your core domain logic stays agnostic to protocols and changing low-level technologies, hence becomes reselient to disrupting changes in those spaces.
+CAP's agnostic services design is very much in line with the goals of [hexagonal architecture](https://en.wikipedia.org/wiki/Hexagonal_architecture_(software)) or [clean architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html), and actually give you exactly what these are aiming for: your core domain logic stays agnostic to protocols and changing low-level technologies, hence becomes resilient to disrupting changes in those spaces.

 ### OData and GraphQL